sbt/website/0.13/docs/offline/Combined+Pages.md

 parser combinators.
 If you are familiar with the parser combinators in Scala's standard library, these are very similar.
 The action part is a function `(State, T) => State`, where `T` is the data structure produced by the parser.
+See the
-See the `/Detailed-Topics/Parsing-Input` page for how to use the parser combinators.
+[Parsing Input][Parsing-Input] page for how to use the parser combinators.

-`State <../../api/sbt/State.html>`\_ provides access to the build state, such as all registered `Command`s, the remaining commands to execute, and all project-related information.
+[State](../../api/sbt/State.html) provides access to the build state, such as all registered `Command`s, the remaining commands to execute, and all project-related information.
 See `Build-State` for details on State.